probabl-ai/skore/README.md

 This will automatically open a browser at the UI's location:
 1. On the top left, by default, you can observe that you are in a _View_ called `default`.
 You can rename this view or create another one.
 2. From the _Items_ section on the bottom left, you can add stored items to this view, either by clicking on `+` or by doing drag-and-drop.
+3. In the skore UI on the right, you can drag-and-drop items to re-order them, remove items, etc.

 ## 🔨 Contributing